openshift/lightspeed-service/CONTRIBUTING.md

 1. `pdm add mystery-package` - PDM will add it to `pyproject.toml` automatically
 2. re-lock with `pdm lock` - this will update a `pdm.lock` with a new dependency

+To update any package to higher version do:
+1. update the version in `pyproject.toml`
+2. run `pdm update package_to_be_updated` - this will update a `pdm.lock` file

 As we need to be Konflux-ready (https://redhat-appstudio.github.io/appstudio.docs.ui.io/), we need to have pinned versions in the `pyproject.toml`.
 If you added a new dependency without an explicit version pin, the PDM tool resolves its version in the lock.
 You need to search for the dependency you've added in the lock file and whatever version you find there, use it to pin it in `pyproject.toml`.

+NOTE: don't directly edit `pdm.lock` file.
+It contains hash that is checked, so any modification should be done via `pdm` command only.

 ## Code style